peterldowns/peterdowns.com/md/first-time-with-pypi.md

 the root of the directory.
 If your'e using a markdown-formatted read me file you'll also need a `setup.cfg` file.
 Also, you'll want a `LICENSE.txt` file describing what can be done with your code.
-So if I've been working on a library called `my-lib`,  my directory structure would look like this:
+So if I've been working on a library called `mypackage`,  my directory structure would look like this:

 		root-dir/ 	# arbitrary working directory name
 			setup.py